-In workers’ compensation language, when your healing period ends, you have reached what is known as “maximum medical improvement” or MMI.
+In workers’ compensation language, when your healing period ends, you have reached reached “maximum medical improvement,” or MMI.
 If you have made a complete recovery and have no pain or loss of function, your doctor will likely record in your medical records that you have made a 100% recovery and you are back to normal – the way you were before your injury.

 However, if you still have deformity, pain, weakness, or loss of function that has not improved through medical treatment, your doctor may assign you a “permanent impairment rating.”
-This impairment rating is supposed to reflect the percentage of change from your normal pre-injury condition.
+A permanent impairment rating is supposed to reflect the percentage of change from your normal pre-injury condition.
 If you receive this rating, it is applied to a workers’ compensation injury chart (which is broken down by body part) to determine your benefits.

 If you don’t agree with this rating, or you don’t feel medically ready to return to your job, we can help you take the necessary steps to try to get a second opinion with a doctor you choose.
 Not necessarily one the insurance company chooses!

 Most of our clients are shocked to learn that North Carolina state law sets a maximum amount of compensation for each body part.
-Here is a list of the maximum amounts you could receive for a total loss of body parts:
+Here is a list of the maximum number of weeks you could receive benefits for a total loss of body parts:

 For anything less than total loss, benefits are figured on a percentage basis.
-For example, a 10% impairment rating to the leg would be worth 20 weeks of benefits at your weekly compensation rate.
+For example, a 10% partial impairment rating to the leg would be worth 20 weeks of benefits at your average weekly wage rate.
 A 10% rating to your back would be worth 30 weeks at your weekly compensation rate.
-The North Carolina Industrial Commission publishes a ratings guide to help physicians make impairment evaluations.
-Click here for those guidelines.

 If you disagree with the doctor’s rating, you are entitled to get a second opinion from another doctor of your choosing.
 The Industrial Commission will average the two ratings to determine what workers’ compensation benefits you may be entitled to.

 If, however, your healing period ends and you are still unable to return to work, you can choose to continue receiving weekly compensation checks instead of payment for your disability rating.
 Except under special circumstances, you can only receive weekly benefits for a total of 500 weeks from the date you became disabled.